prisma/prisma/packages/adapter-neon/README.md

 Prisma driver adapter for [Neon Serverless Driver](https://github.com/neondatabase/serverless).
 Refer to the [announcement blog post](https://www.prisma.io/blog/serverless-database-drivers-KML1ehXORxZV) and our [docs](https://www.prisma.io/docs/guides/database/neon#how-to-use-neons-serverless-driver-with-prisma-preview) for more details.

-> **Note:**: Support for Neon's serverless driver is available from Prisma versions [5.4.2](https://github.com/prisma/prisma/releases/tag/5.4.0) and later.
+> **Note:**: Support for Neon's serverless driver is available from Prisma versions [5.4.2](https://github.com/prisma/prisma/releases/tag/5.4.2) and later.

-The [Neon serverless driver](https://github.com/neondatabase/serverless) is a low-latency Postgres driver for JavaScript and TypeScript that allows you to query data from serverless and edge environments over HTTP or WebSockets.
+The [Neon serverless driver](https://github.com/neondatabase/serverless) is a low-latency Postgres driver for JavaScript and TypeScript that allows you to query data from serverless and edge environments.

 ## Getting started